JeffWeinell/REEs/README.md

 18|alignment.width|Width of the alignment 19|gene.name|Name of the gene of the *T. sirtalis* query locus.
 The is the name associated with the query sequence's CDS feature in the *T. sirtalis* GFF genome feature table.
-20|locus.length.Thamnophis_sirtalis|Length of the query sequence 21|mean.variable.sites| Mean pairwise percent of sites variable.
-This is simply (100-mean.pident)/100 22|min.pident.all|
+20|locus.length.Thamnophis_sirtalis|Length of the query sequence 21|mean.variable.sites| Mean pairwise fraction of sites variable compared to *T. sirtalis*.
+This is simply (100-mean.pident)/100
-23|min.pident.subgroup|
+22|min.pident.all|Minimum of percent of sites identical to *T. sirtalis* among the species.
+In other words, the minimum of columns 8–17.
+This would be calculated across different columns if different species were used.
+23|min.pident.subgroup|Minimum of percent of sites identical to *T. sirtalis* among the snake species compared.
+In other words, the minimum of columns 11–17.
+The would be calculated across different columns if the subgroup was defined differently.

   7. I used the function pick.loci (REEs package) to choose a set of REEs for sequence capture.
 I applied the following criteria to select REEs: (1) I filtered out loci if minimum percent genetic similarity (mean among snakes) to *T. sirtalis* was < 65% or = 100%; (2) for genes with multiple exons, kept only the exon with the lowest mean pairwise genetic distance to *T. sirtalis* (16,650 exons pass step 2 and are saved to [stats_data_FastestExonPerGene_best.txt](https://raw.githubusercontent.com/JeffWeinell/SnakeCap/blob/main/REEs/stats_data_FastestExonPerGene_best.txt); (3) the maximum number of baits required to target the exons was set to 20,000 (this constraint was imposed by the 20K my-baits kit) with bait size = 120nt and 50% bait tiling; (4) the maximum number of nucleotides to target was set to 1.2Mb (also constrained by the my-baits kit); (5) of the sets of exons that meet criteria 1–4, I chose the set that maximizes the total number of variable sites relative to *T. sirtalis*.